unterberg-dev/react-classmate/README.md

 # react-classmate

-A tool for managing react component class names and variants with the simplicity of styled-components and cva.
+Another tool for managing react component class names and variants with the simplicity of styled-components and cva.
 Designed for use with utility-first CSS libraries and SSR.

 ## 🚩 Transform this